 - 1. The student performs the experiments and is supervised in a university lab, a research facility, or other professional facility.
-In these circumstances, the student must have a letter on the organization/research facility's letterhead from the supervisor stating that the student worked under constant supervision and that all rules and regulations of the institution were followed. - > This original letter must directly follow the required endorsement form in the student's original written paper. - A copy of this letter must be displayed on the front of the display board with the other endorsement sheets and must also be included with the written reports. - 2.
-If the student will not be supervised in a professional research institute, approval for any exceptions to the rules will be granted only if the following conditions are met: - The sponsor must seek approval for the project from IJAS before experimentation begins.
-The sponsor should contact their Regional Chair or Regional Safety Chair who will contact the State Safety Chair for approval.
-A written reply to the sponsor regarding the decision will be made no later than two weeks following receipt of the request.
-This letter should be inserted into the student's written paper directly following the appropriate endorsement. - The student (under the supervision of the sponsor) must prepare a detailed proposal of the project that includes the hypothesis, the proposed methods of experimentation, and must be able to demonstrate that safety measures will be taken that reflect professional protocols. - The proposal is submitted to the IJAS Scientific Review Committee (SRC) Please see the IJAS website.
-For contact information, go to: www.ijas.org. - If the proposal receives approval, the project may be entered into the State Exposition if it qualifies at the Regional Fair to participate at State.
-A copy of the approval letter is displayed on the front of the display board with the other endorsements.
+In these circumstances, the student must have a letter on the organization/research facility's letterhead from the supervisor describing the actions of the student and stating that the student worked under constant supervision and that all rules and regulations of the institution were followed. - > This original letter must directly follow the required endorsement form in the student's original written paper. - A copy of this letter must be displayed on the front of the display board with the other endorsement sheets and must also be included with the written reports.

-~Communication~
+2. If the student will not be supervised in a professional research institute, approval for any exceptions to the rules will be granted only if the following conditions are met:

+- The sponsor must seek approval for the project from IJAS before experimentation begins.
+The sponsor first must contact their Regional Chair/SRC.
+If approved at the regional level, the Regional Chair/SRC will contact the State Safety Chair for approval.
+The proposal is submitted to the IJAS Scientific Review Committee (SRC) https://sites.google.com/ijas.org/ijas/about/contact-us - ➤ Included in this communication must be: - o A statement of which IJAS rule is being violated by the project. - o A statement of why an exception should be made to this rule for this project. - o A detailed description of the purpose, hypothesis, procedure, and safety precautions for the project. - A written reply to the sponsor regarding the decision will be made no later than two weeks following receipt of the request.
+If the proposal receives approval, the project may be entered into the Regional Fair/State Exposition.
+A copy of the approval letter is displayed on the front of the display board with the other endorsements and a copy must be added directly behind the appropriate endorsement of the written report.

+~Presentation~

-Science Exposition is the time for communication.
-You are being judged on your ability to present your research as a researcher.
-The Written Communication and the Oral Presentation components are common to both Poster and Paper Sessions.
+Science Exposition is the time for presentation.
+You will be judged on your ability to present your research as a researcher.
+The Written report and the Oral Presentation common components to both Poster and Paper Sessions.

-Written Communication
+Written Report